-A 2020 review of our gender and ethnicity pay gaps, featuring actions we are taking to eliminate this in the coming years.
+A 2022 review of our Gender and Ethnicity pay gaps, featuring actions we are taking to eliminate this in the coming years.

 At ODI we are committed to developing a culture that is inclusive, transparent and accountable.
 We actively seek to promote workforce diversity and equality of opportunity in everything we do.
 We see Gender and Ethnicity Pay Reporting as critical in driving change, ensuring ODI remains a great place to work.

 ODI has been publishing both gender and ethnicity pay gap information on a voluntary basis for the past three years, despite having less eligible staff than required for statutory reporting.
 We see the monitoring of this information as an important part of our Diversity and Inclusion strategy.
 This report uses data as at 5th April 2022.

 Given that ODI has fewer than 250 employees, each person’s weighting is significant in terms of pay reporting.
 The small size of our organisation means that each new member of staff or colleagues leaving ODI can affect the result by up to 2% depending on their salary level.

 As at 5th April 2022 ODI had 184 eligible employees.
 133 were female and 51 were male.
 The median average salary for both males and females was £24.64 per hour.
 We are pleased to announce that our median gender pay gap is now 0.0%.

 Ethnicity pay gap statement

 Over the past year ODI has taken action to increase the number of staff from ethnic minority groups.
 Our senior leadership team is now evenly split across genders and ethnic backgrounds.
 Staff from ethnic minority groups make up 32% of employees.
 The chart below shows that there is no ethnic pay gap across most of the Institute.
 However, there is a pay gap at middle management level where there are many more white staff than staff from ethnic minorities.
 This clearly demonstrates the need to increase the numbers of ethnic minority staff in the middle management pay grades.